Appalachian Trail, Merwinsville, Connecticut.

 My flickr contact Philipp Medicus took these two images of two paragliders while paragliding above them.
 Brilliant.

 I was in New York a few weeks ago and walked the High Line with an old friend who hadn’t seen it since it was first opened.
 It was packed as it is almost all the time now and incredibly, there is more new construction going on there than I’ve ever seen before.

 At some point one would think that the city won’t be able to absorb any more high end rentals (think Shanghai) but who knows?

 Flickr member hans-johnson posted this fantastic image of Shanghai taken with his Ricoh GR.

-Flickr member Dragan posted this excellent image of an underpass in Vienna, Austria taken with his Fuji X100F.
+Flickr member Ben Roffelsen posted this dramatic image of Skógafoss, a waterfall on the Skógá River in southern Iceland, taken with his Fuji X100F.